quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 ### Related topics - Data Aggregation

-If you were interested in learning how to aggregate across events as we hinted at with our key changes, check out how easy it is with SDF's stateful functions here!
-[LINK]
+If you were interested in learning how to aggregate across events as we hinted at with our key changes, check out how easy it is with either SDF's [stateful functions](../../processing.md#using-state-store) or [windowing](../../windowing.md), depending on your use case!